boldbi/bold-bi-docs/docs/working-with-data-sources/bold-bi-intermediate-database.md

 ---
 # Bold BI Intermediate Database in Embedded Analytics

-Bold BI Intermediate database is a data store to import data from the Web API data sources, extract mode connection data sources like SQL, and statistic files and connect with dashboards quickly.
+The Bold BI Intermediate Database is a data store used to import data from Web API data sources, extract mode connection data sources like SQL, and statistic files, and connect them with dashboards quickly.

-The Bold BI Data Engine is where you can perform simple transformations to your data and format them for use in visualizations.
+The Bold BI Data Engine allows you to perform simple transformations on your data and format it for use in visualizations.
 The following transformations are supported:

 * Join tables
 * Create calculated fields
 * Format
 * Filter

-> **Note:** Intermediate Database is available in On-Premises Deployment but not in Syncfusion Managed Cloud Server.
+> **Note:** The intermediate database is available for On-Premises Deployment, but not for Syncfusion Managed Cloud Server.

-You can use the scheduled refresh option to update data.
-Refresh settings will be configured by users for periodic updates.
-Based on the Refresh Settings, data will be imported into the intermediate database and in this case, the dashboard is rendered with the newly imported data.
+You can utilize the scheduled refresh option to update the data.
+Users will configure the refresh settings for periodic updates.
+The data will be imported into the intermediate database based on these settings, and the dashboard will be rendered with the newly imported data.

-The intermediate database is configured when the on-premise version is installed.
-Please refer to the following sections for Database configuration:
+The intermediate database is configured during the installation of the on-premise version.
+Please refer to the following sections for information on how to configure the database:

 * [Latest](/application-startup/latest/#database-configuration)
 * [v4.2.68 or earlier](/application-startup/v4.2.68-or-earlier/#database-configuration-for-data-store)

 ![Bold BI Intermediate Database Structure](/static/assets/working-with-datasource/images/boldbiintermediatedatabase.png)

-In the Bold BI Enterprise platform, the following intermediate databases are supported.
+The following intermediate databases are supported in the Bold BI Enterprise platform:
  * Microsoft SQL Server/ Azure SQL
  * PostgreSQL/ Azure PostgreSQL
  * MySQL/ Azure MySQL

-> **NOTE:** For MySQL/ Azure MySQL, whenever an extract data source is created, a new database will be created in the configured MySQL data base as schema and database is [same](https://dev.mysql.com/doc/refman/8.0/en/system-schema.html) in MySQL.
+> **NOTE:** For MySQL/ Azure MySQL, a new database will be created as a schema whenever an extract data source is created.
+The schema and database are the [same](https://dev.mysql.com/doc/refman/8.0/en/system-schema.html) in MySQL.

- Refer to this section to know the details of [Software Requirements](/deploying-bold-bi/overview/#software-requirements).
+ Please refer to this section for details on the [Software Requirements](/deploying-bold-bi/overview/#software-requirements).